j3nhan/j3nhan/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m always looking to grow as a software engineer.
+🌱 I’m always learning and growing as a software engineer.
 <br/>
 💬 Ask me about anything and everything.
 <br/>